Centipede Grass Problems

 Fortunately, the centipede grass problems can be alleviated and even totally eradicated.
 Here is how to deal with some of those common problems.

-As the soil temperatures begin to rise the yellowing should go away if it had been caused by temperature differences.
+Note: As the soil temperatures begin to rise, the yellowing should go away if temperature differences had caused it.
 Lime and sulfur are other possible solutions for yellowing.

-• Insects: Centipede grass is prone to attacks from insects such as Mole crickets, grubs, spittlebugs and ground pearls.
+Centipede grass is prone to attacks from insects such as Mole crickets, grubs, spittlebugs, and ground pearls.
 Each insect has its own cultural and chemical control method.

 Mole Crickets and grubs become active and hatch as temperatures begin to rise in late spring and summer.
 This is the perfect time to apply insecticides.